 Intangible assets with finite lives are amortized using the straight-line method over their estimated period of benefit.
 Evaluation of the recoverability of intangible assets is made to take into account events or circumstances that warrant revised estimates of useful lives or that indicate that impairment exists.
 All of the Company's intangible assets are subject to amortization.
 No impairment of intangible assets has been identified as of the balance sheet dates.

-Intangible assets include licenses and certificates and are amortized over their useful life of five years.
+Intangible assets include licenses, certificates, patents and other technology and are amortized over their useful life of five to ten years.

 FAIR VALUE MEASUREMENTS AND DISCLOSURES